 In recognition of this remarkable legacy, SUNY Potsdam will retain this name on the second floor of the building, which now houses the library stacks and most of the campus book collections, as well as research resources, faculty offices and the College Archives and Special Collections.

 Dr. Crumb’s son, Peter Crumb, said: “The establishment of the Lougheed Learning Commons reflects my father’s philosophy as president of SUNY Potsdam.
 He wanted the library to be the heart of the campus, and he believed the students should show the administrators what they need.
 Renaming the building does both of those things, keeping the Frederick W. Crumb Memorial Library inside the evolved heart of a campus center dedicated to student service—the Lougheed Learning Commons.
 As an educator from a family of educators, I’m also thrilled by the opportunities SUNY Potsdam’s faculty will be afforded by this gift.”

-On an average day, more than 1,200 people pass through the library doors.
+On an average day, more than 1,200 people pass through the building's doors.
 Fifty years since its opening, as technology, information and educational approaches have changed, students have increasingly used the library as a learning commons, a shared academic gathering space used for individual and collaborative study.
 The first floor of the building houses common study areas, the Center for Creative Instruction, Minerva’s Café, a Makerspace, the Honors Lounge and the Center for Applied Learning.

 In recognition of the evolving nature of the facility and in honor of a historic gift, SUNY Potsdam and the State University of New York recently moved to name the campus’s academic hub in honor of two dedicated donors—Donald (Hon. ’54) and Kathryn Kofoed Lougheed ’54.
 The couple has pledged $5.25 million to support applied learning initiatives at SUNY Potsdam, on top of previous giving totaling $2.3 million in support of scholarships and the Lougheed-Kofoed Festival of the Arts, which they founded at the College in 2012.